13 Before and After Backyard Makeovers You Can Do in a Weekend

 Before: Place for a Patio

 Want to put in a patio for outdoor dining?
-There’s more to thing about besides just space.
+There’s more to think about besides just space.
 You must consider critical factors such as ground slope, drainage, shade and obstacles like tree roots and underground utility lines.

 After: Natural Stone Patio

 Add a welcoming feature to your backyard with this attractive, long-lasting brick and stone patio.
 Our design easily adapts to fit your yard.
 Choose from a wide variety of stone types and brick styles.
 The result will be permanent and maintenance-free.
-Here’s the step-by-step, so you can install it in your backyard.
+Here’s the step-by-step so you can install it in your backyard.

 Before: Sloped Site for Stairs